alxmglk/building-microservices-with-fsharp/slides/index.md

 ***
 ## Conclusions
-* Microservices architecture gives you a lot of perks but in the same time requires a decent level of expertise for the team
+* Microservices architecture solves a lot of problems but in the same time requires you to adopt a number of practices
 * F# and functional approach work perfrect for the microservices, especially in comparison to object-oriented languages

 ***